hundeo:

 1. fur and skin

-Dry or shaggy coat becomes softer and shinier already a few days after the first intake.
-Just before the Coat change is particularly suitable, in addition to regular coat care, brewer's yeast.
+Dry or shaggy coats become softer and shinier just a few days after the first dose.
+Brewer's yeast is particularly suitable before the change of coat, in addition to regular coat care.

 2. ticks